nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * `Assign Wedding`: This creates a `Wedding` if it does not exist in WedLinker before assigning the `Person` to the `Wedding`.
 * `Delete Wedding`: This unassigns all `Person` from the `Wedding` before deleting it.

 The force functionality can be used with the above functions by including f/ at the end of the command.
-Additional inputs following the f/ is extraneous and would be discarded.
+Additional inputs following the f/ are extraneous and would be discarded.

-Example usage: delete-tag t/Tag1 f/
+Example usage: delete-tag t/Photographer f/

 Step 1.
-The user excutes `delete-tag t/Tag1 f/`.
+The user executes `delete-tag t/Photographer f/`.

 Step 2.
 The parser will search through the user input to find f/. f/ is implemented as a `Prefix`.
 User inputs after f/ will be ignored.

 Step 3.
 The parser will construct the `DeleteTagCommand` differently based on the presence of the force flag.

 Step 4.
 During `DeleteTagCommand#execute()`, the force flag is checked.
-If present, it unassigns all `Person` with the `Tag` tag1 before deleting tag1.
+If present, it unassigns all `Persons` with the `Tag` Photographer before deleting Photographer.

 ### Tag Feature

 The Tag Feature allows users to store additional details of a Person in WedLinker.
-Tags would support the following functions:
+Tags support the following functions:

 * `Create Tag` — Creates a `Tag` in WedLinker to be used as additional information of any `Person`.
 * `Tag` — Assigns `Tag` to a `Person.